 • Choose meat like chicken and fish over red meat.

-• Eat fresh water fish.
-Once in a week consume marine fish like salmon, prawns.
+• Eat freshwater fish.
+Once a week, consume marine fish like salmon, prawns.

 • Limit processed foods like ketchups, butter, flavoured nuts etc.